 Yes, it’s been done.
 Whether that’s something to squeal in joy over or cringe in disgust about is up to you.
 However, that’s besides the point.
 Facebook’s ‘exclusive’ product reserved for the HTC One, One X, One X+, Samsung Galaxy S3, S4 and Note 2 (Don’t ask why there’s no love for other devices) debuted in the Play store on 13th of April, 2013 and has garnered a lackluster two-and-a-half stars rating with near 2 thousand votes.
 Want to know what’s the hype about?
 Read on.

-Posted April 6, 2013 By: rstanford
+Posted April 6, 2013 at 04:30 am by rstanford

 Altering your home screen has been made simpler thanks to the work of XDA Forum Member Buzz Plan.
 Buzz Launcher, which is only available for phones with Android 4.0.1 or greater, allows users to quickly download, apply, and share home screens.
 The application also makes it possible to create your own home screen using features such as Multi-Wallpapers and My Icons.